Bird watching experience in Rwanda

-A skilled guide can help you spot some of the rarer and harder-to-find species, and provide interesting information about the birds' behaviors and habitats.
+A skilled guide can help you spot some of the rarer and harder-to-find species, and provide interesting information about the birds, its behaviors and habitats.
 In addition to the thrill of spotting new and exotic species, bird watching in Nyungwe National Park provides an opportunity to connect with nature and appreciate the delicate balance of ecosystems and the importance of conservation efforts.

 Some of the bird species you may encounter in Nyungwe National Park include the Rwenzori Turaco, Grauer’s Swamp Warbler, Red-collared Mountain Babbler, Blue-headed Sunbird, and the Handsome Francolin.